benmclaren/personal-site/ben_personal_site/content/articles/arraytohash.md

 ---
-title: "An Array to a Hash"
+title: 'An Array to a Hash'
 date: 2020-01-14T10:19:32Z
 author: Ben McLaren
-draft: false
+draft: true
-excerpt: "Notes on the Le Wagon Hash & Symbols Array to Hash exercise"
+excerpt: 'Notes on the Le Wagon Hash & Symbols Array to Hash exercise'
 ---

 **Notes on the Le Wagon Hash & Symbols Array to Hash exercise**